 Be a Successful Company with Room for Individual Ideas and Contributions

-Keeping self-motivated and smart people is key and is especially true in the technology industry.
-Therefore, the best thing you can do to retain valuable employees is to be flexible and allow individual ideas and contributions to the success of the company.
+Keeping self-motivated and smart people is key to talent retention and is especially true in the technology industry.
+Therefore, the best thing you can do to retain employees is to be flexible and allow individual ideas and contributions to the success of the company.
 The more successful and respected you are as a company, the more successful the brand of an employee will be now and in the future.
 Focus on building a great company, and employees will naturally stay with success.

 Dr. Marc M. Batschkus, Data Management Solutions